frizbee/kasikornbank/README.md

 ## Contributing

+I would love if you find some time and contribute to this gem to improve open source for other developers.

 Bug reports and pull requests are welcome on GitHub at https://github.com/frizbee/kasikornbank.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.